FDA Retail Tobacco Compliance Program

 - Vending machines in prohibited areas/self-service display/direct access to cigarette or smokeless tobacco

-- Sale of cigarettes in packs of less than 20
+- Sale of single cigarettes

 Potential Tobacco Product Violations Reporting